ClusterHQ/flocker/docs/tutorial/vagrant-setup.rst

 Setup
 =====

-# TODO Talk about the purpose of this setup.
-Vagrant is one way to get nodes but probably not an interesting way except in the tutorial.
-Auth for non-Vagrant machines will be different, eg.

 Before you can deploy anything with Flocker you'll need a node onto which to deploy it.
+To make this easier, this tutorial uses `Vagrant`_ to create two VirtualBox VMs.
+These VMs serve as hosts on which Flocker can run Docker.
+Flocker does not require Vagrant or VirtualBox.
+You can run it on other virtualization technology (e.g., VMware), on clouds (e.g., EC2), or directly on physical hardware.

-To make this easier, this tutorial includes and assumes the use of a :download:`Vagrant configuration <Vagrantfile>` which will boot two VMs that can serve as Flocker nodes.
+For your convenience, this tutorial includes a :download:`Vagrant configuration <Vagrantfile>` which will boot the necessary VMs.
+These VMs already have Flocker and its dependencies installed.
 One important thing to note is that these VMs are statically assigned the IPs ``172.16.255.250`` (node1) and ``172.16.255.251`` (node2).
 These two IP addresses will be used throughout the tutorial.
+If these addresses conflict with your local network configuration you can edit the ``Vagrantfile`` to use different values.
+Note that you will need to make the same substitution in commands used throughout the tutorial.

 .. code-block:: console

-   alice@mercury:~/flocker-tutorial$ vagrant up node1
+   alice@mercury:~/flocker-tutorial$ vagrant up
    Bringing machine 'node1' up with 'virtualbox' provider...
    ==> node1: Importing base box 'clusterhq/flocker-dev'...
    ... lots of output ...
-   ==> node1: ln -s '/usr/lib/systemd/system/docker.service' '/etc/systemd/system/multi-user.target.wants/docker.service'
+   ==> node2: ln -s '/usr/lib/systemd/system/docker.service' '/etc/systemd/system/multi-user.target.wants/docker.service'
-   ==> node1: ln -s '/usr/lib/systemd/system/geard.service' '/etc/systemd/system/multi-user.target.wants/geard.service'
+   ==> node2: ln -s '/usr/lib/systemd/system/geard.service' '/etc/systemd/system/multi-user.target.wants/geard.service'
    alice@mercury:~/flocker-tutorial$

 This step may take several minutes or more.